houtsind/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

 1. Make a histogram of the total number of steps taken each day

+Using ggplot2, the total number of steps per day was aggregated and graphed as shown below.

 ```r